-The Brown Antechinus could act as an indicator species in determining the success of re-colonisation in the rehabilitated area.
+Despite the increase in Brown Antechinus individuals potentially being attributed to seasonal variability, the species could act as an indicator species in determining the success of re-colonisation in the rehabilitated area.
 This is due to the sensitivity of this species to structural components such as understorey height and complexity, leaf litter and the abundance of logs.
 Previous observations of Brown Antechinus in Q2 are most likely due to its proximity to remnant vegetation.
 The nearby remnant vegetation has potentially aided in the re-colonisation of the rehabilitated area as species begin to forage in the new habitat.
 A similar trend was observed with the Common Brushtail Possum.
 This suggests that the rehabilitation area currently provides suitable foraging habitat for several species but may lack suitable nesting or breeding habitat for larger species.

 The rate of nest box occupancy in the rehabilitation area supports these assumptions and highlights the importance of introducing habitat hollows into rehabilitation areas.
-In addition, the inconsistency in native terrestrial mammal observations in the rehabilitation area (Q2, Q3 and Q4) compared to the remnant habitat further suggests that the complexity of vegetation does not match that of the remnant vegetation.
+In addition, the inconsistency in native terrestrial mammal observations in the rehabilitation area (Q2, Q3 and Q4) compared to the remnant habitat further suggests that the complexity of rehab vegetation does not match that of the remnant vegetation.
 Connectivity with remnant habitat is positive and will facilitate movement of native species into the rehabilitation area as suitable habitat becomes available.